Diana: 22 Years Later

 'It is a point to remember that of all the ironies about Diana, perhaps the greatest was this – a girl given the name of the ancient goddess of hunting was, in the end, the most hunted person of the modern age.'

-The Roman Goddess Diana was known as the virgin goddess of childbirth and women.
-Oak groves and deer were especially sacred to her.
+As well as being an archetype, there is much esoteric imagery associated with Diana’s name.
+St Paul’s Cathedral, where Diana and Charles married, is meant to be the site of a Roman temple of Diana, no coincidence by many accounts.
+Oak groves were especially sacred to the Goddess.
 Princess Diana was buried on an island in the middle of an ornamental lake at her family home Althorp.
 A path with thirty-six oak trees, marking each year of her life lead to the island.
 Four black swans swim in the lake.
-Black swans symbolise an event that has come as a surprise, that has a major effect, and is often inappropriately rationalized after the fact with the benefit of hindsight.
+Black swans symbolise 'an event that has come as a surprise, that has a major effect, and is often inappropriately rationalized after the fact with the benefit of hindsight.'

 Finally, I leave you with this quote from Diana back in 1993 - yes, 1993! - when she was campaigning for womens' mental health: